Together-Java/ModernJava/src/packages/the_default_package.md

 public class Villager {
     // No way to reference Elf directly,
-    // even if Elf were public
+    // even if Elf is public
 }
 ```